Winston Gold and Silver Project

-Foremost Lithium’s Winston Group of Properties is a Gold and Silver Project on a newly expanded 2980-acre drill-ready property located in the Black Range in Sierra County, New Mexico.
-It's home to three historic mines, Ivanhoe, Emporia, and Little Granite.
+Foremost Lithium’s Winston Group of Properties is a Gold and Silver Project on its 3000-acre drill-ready property located in the Black Range of Sierra County, New Mexico.
+It's home to three historic mines; Ivanhoe, Emporia, and Little Granite consisting of 147 unpatented BLM (Bureau of Land Management) mining claims and 2 patented Ivanhoe and Emporia lode mining claims.
 Each mine produced high-grade gold and silver during full-time operations over a century ago, underscored by Little Granite producing high value ore in some of its underground shoots.

 2021 Winston Property Sampling and Exploration

 Michael Feinstein, CPG, QP, has visited the Winston Project area on ten separate occasions since October 2020 where he conducted confirmatory sampling of the known historic mines, as well as prospecting away from the known occurrences.
 All samples were collected under his direct supervision of and securely transported to the Tuscon laboratory of the ALS Global for analysis.
 It confirmed the occurrence of high-grade material at all three of the historic mines, but also in some locations away from these areas.
 These were deemed a great success and produced many high-grade samples including g 41.5 g/t Gold and 4610 g/t Silver on newly staked claims, which before no modern exploration efforts have systemically assessed the northern portion of the Chloride District.
 Additional samples from these three mines returned peak values of 66.5 g/t gold and 2940 g/t silver from Little Granite, 26.8 g/t gold and 1670 g/t silver from Ivanhoe, and 46.1 g/t gold and 517 g/t silver from Emporia.